 The following steps are used by the City Clerk in registering domestic partners:

-- A picture identification card is required from both partners (i.e., driver's license, passport, military id).
-The Clerk will verify the identity of both individuals and date of birth (both must be at least 18 years of age).
+- Valid picture identification card is required from both partners (i.e., driver's license, passport, military id)

 - One of the partners dies.